An excerpt from Love, a novel by Ivana Hrubá

 Reviews posted online will be much appreciated.
 Cheers, Ivana

 Young Phoenix lives with her mother in a small rural town, enduring a childhood filled with financial insecurity and emotional instability brought on by her mother's immature outlook and turbulent love life.
 Forced to frequently fend for herself, Phoenix is relieved when, after a particularly disastrous romance with Danny, a young itinerant musician, her mother takes up with the older and sensible Shawn, who brings order and financial stability into their lives, leaving Phoenix to concentrate on her developing relationship with her best friend Billy.
 However, the idyll doesn't last long and things spiral out of control when Danny comes back to town, setting in motion a chain of events which will forever change their lives.

-Other titles by Ivana Hrubá are available to download on Smashwords, Amazon and other online stores.
+Other titles by Ivana Hrubá are available to download from Amazon, Smashwords, Barnes & Noble and other online stores.